tjvantoll/articles/kendo/angular-v-react/article.md

 This code creates a new state variable named `count`, as well as a function to change that state named `setCount()`.
 You pass `useState` the initial value of your state variable, which in this case is `0`.

 Although initially confusing, I’ve found `useState` to be quite elegant, and I got used to the API after I used it in a few files.
-My issues with hooks happen when you get beyond that basics.
+My issues with hooks happen when you get beyond the basics.

 For example, the next hook I needed was React’s effect hook, which, according to [React’s documentation](https://reactjs.org/docs/hooks-effect.html), “lets you perform side effects in function components”.
 This description alone is a bit confusing, but their initial example is fairly straightforward.